shilab/MIP-SHE/README.md

 # MIP-SHE
-This is the repository of membership inference perturbed- sparse homomorphic encryption model.
+This is the repository of membership inference perturbation - sparse homomorphic encryption model.